ryanxingql/blog/posts/english_daily.md

     - exhausted
     - It's going to tax you.
     - It's really mentally taxing.
+    - We were taxed on all the goods we purchased.
+      - 交税
 - I don't doubt it.
 Sounds like this will be a lot **tougher** than that **Pilates** class I took.
   - Pilates
     - [n.] 普拉提